bedrocklinux/bedrocklinux-website/markdown/index.md

 <small>2012-11-18</small>

 Website overhauled.
 Huge thanks to [simonlc](http://simon.lc/) for assisting me with a new website design.
+Note that the website now supports atom, and so if you would like to follow Bedrock Linux development and news feel free to point your RSS feed reader to "http://bedrocklinux.org/atom.xml".

 ## {id="bosco\_performance"} Bosco performance boosted; backported to Momo
 <small>2012-11-16</small>